ConfederacyOfGaia/Gaia/players-guide.md

 - **Gilder.** The currency of the empire, issued by the Great Golden Dragon.
 Typically kept strung on twine in what's called a *clamp*.
 - **Kylf.** A land of herders and ranchers, to the northeast of the Confederacy of Gaia.
 - **Lira.** One of Corrin's twin moons<!--, dedicated to Tiamat-->.
 It is known as the *Dark Moon* because it glows very faintly compared to its brighter cousin, Osis.
 Weeks are measured by Lira's 12-day orbit.
 Lira is always large, when visible.
-- **Mount Zephyra.** A large, lone mountain in the center of the western half of the continent.
+- **Mount Zephyra.** A large, lone mountain in the center of the Sea of Fallen Stars, in the western half of the continent.
 The Zephyran empire began here, and takes its name from this mountain (as does the name of the lands as a whole).
 There is a large castle on its flattened peak, which was once the seat of power of the Zephyran Empire and is now where the Great Golden Dragon resides.
-- **Muldr.** A great trading city on the western coast, on the Sinaran Ocean.
+- **Muldr.** A great trading city on the western coast, on the Sea of Fallen Stars.
 A melting pot of the Zephyran Empire.
 The Waterdeep of Enda.
 - **Osis.** One of Corrin's twin moons<!--, dedicated to Bahamut-->.
 Osis appears shines small and bright in the sky, and is called the *Light Moon*.
 Months are measured by Osis' 28-day orbit.
+- **The Sea of Fallen Stars.** This large sea sits in the center of Enda, and was the focal point of the Zephyran Empire.
 - **Sinaran Ocean.** The ocean to the west of Enda.
 Stretches to the horizon.
 - **Sunbloom Mountains.** A great mountain range to the east, stretching the entire north/south length of the continent.
 - **Tiamat.** The force of Chaos worshipped by the Great Dragons.
-- **Vella.** A semi-nomadic herding people.
-They don't maintain a formal government, but the Thundersnow Tundra in the north of Enda is their traditional home.
-There is rumored to be a permanent Vellan city somewhere in the Thundersnow Tundra.
-They were minimally affected by the Great Dragons, and life continues mostly as it has for centuries.
+- **Vella.** A semi-nomadic herding people, hailing from the Thundersnow Tundra.
 - **Zephyran Empire.** The old empire that the Great Dragon ousted.
 No longer used, except historically.
 - **The Zephyrlands.** The name for the area covered by the former Zephyran Empire.
 Still in widespread use.